BrickSchema/docs/modeling/point-groups.md

 ## Migration Notes

-- Existing models where controllers hosted individual points should introduce Point Groups and shift the `brick:hosts` relationship to target the group.
-Equipment such as VAV boxes can continue to reference their points through `brick:hasPoint`.
 - When exporting configuration to external tools, deliver the Point Group identifiers and their member points.
 Consuming systems that do not yet understand Point Groups can treat them as named collections of points without additional semantics.
 - Future Brick releases may add convenience shapes or inference rules (for example, deriving `brick:hosts` relationships to points).
 Until then, use property paths (`rec:includes+`) in queries and tooling that need to traverse Point Group hierarchies.